arb-ca/ForestHealthQM/README.md

 ### 3. Configure `project_vars.R`

 - Open `project_vars.R`
-- Replace the file paths and directory locations
+- Set the project name and project ID
-- Set the TreeMap vintage in Script 1 based on the year of your treatments
+- Set the TreeMap vintage (“tm”) based on the year of your treatments
-- Define the project name, treatment name, and shapefile name<br>
+- Define the project name, treatment name, and folder where treatment shapefiles are located (“trt_dr”)<br>

 ### 4. Run Scripts 1 and 2

+- These end in “.qmd”
+- To run each script in Rstudio, hit “Render” at the top
 - You only need to run each of these scripts once per project, even if there are multiple treatment types.
 - They read in all shapefiles in a specified folder, prepare them for